GameTimeline

 Where it fits

-End of the main saga in release order—prequels came eight years later.
+End of the main saga in release order—prequels arrived in 2023–2026.
+Watch after Part 1 only.

 Premiere dates